Normal Breathing and Buteyko Method Logo

-Chemical bronchodilators are highly toxic and include potent poisonous substances such as albuterol, bitolterol. ephedrine, isoetharine, isoproterenol, pirbuterol. racepinephrine, ritodrine, terbutaline and many others.
-For more details related to their toxicity, you can visit www.nih.gov (National Institute of Health in the USA): Bronchodilators.
+Chemical bronchodilators have side effects.
+They are highly toxic and include potent poisonous substances such as albuterol, bitolterol, ephedrine, isoetharine, isoproterenol, pirbuterol, racepinephrine, ritodrine, terbutaline and many others.
+For more details related to their toxicity, you can visit www.nih.gov (National Institute of Health in the USA): side effects of bronchodilators.

 Condition Minute